April 23rd - 30th, 2021

 Sardinia: the mountains and the south

-Leaders: Bob Gibbons & Andrew Branson
+Leaders: Bob Gibbons, Andrew Branson and Jon Crewe

 Sardinia is the second largest Mediterranean island, almost 3 times the size of neighbouring Corsica.
 It’s enormously varied scenically and geologically, with a rich flora and fauna to match.
 Our week-long trip takes in the warm southern lowlands and hills, followed by a few days in the central mountains.
 We’ll see endemic orchids, wild peonies and many other flowers, together with migrant and resident birds, and some of the endemic reptiles and amphibians.

 We arrive at Cagliari, where the airport lies next to flamingo-covered lagoons, and travel about an hour north-west to our first base, on the slopes of Monte Linas, with good flowery habitats nearby.
 From here, we are within easy reach of the extraordinary basalt uplands of the Giara di Gesturi – a wild land of marshes, pools and ancient cork oak, with a fascinating flora and fauna; the limestone hills and mountains of the south-west corner of the island, filled with endemic orchids and other flowers; the southern parts of the Gennargentu mountains, the southern coast, and the wonderfully unspoilt west coast Sinis peninsula with its exceptionally rich flora and fauna.
 After 3 nights here, we drive north through the lovely Gennargentu mountains to our second hotel at Dorgali, from where we can explore the higher mountains, limestone hills, the amazing hilltop settlement of Tiscali, and the unspoilt central-east coast.